dotlang/language/doc/RFE.md

 All basic operators (math, compare, ...) are valid and do nothing. funtion calls on nothing must be defined before.

+N - What if we can have a general purpose function (gf) and a transformer function (tf). gf works on some general type and tf converts some type to the general type. e.g. matrix multiplication function works on int and if you have any other matrix (e.g. of type Point), you also provide a converter from Point to int. no. It won't give us type safety which is an underlying rule of the language.

+N - There are many methods for processing on sets that can take advantage of generics: map, filter, sort, copy, intersect, fill, min, max, reverse, find, merge, duplicate, collect option 1: have these as functions in core
+`map(arr1, lambda)` or `map(hash1, lambda)`
+`filter(arr1, lambda)`
+`copy(arr1)`
+`find(arr1, data)`
+`find(arr1, lambda)`
+`findFirst`, `findLast`
+`min(arr1, lambdaCompare)`
+`reverse(array1)`
+option 2: provide the most basic element common in all of these and move others to std option 3: have generics and let developer write them or put all the code in std
+map: run lambda on all elements, type = `(T -> S)`
+filter: like lambda but `(T -> bool)` filter is like a map where you return S or nothing (or some predefined output).
+`map(array1, lambda, ignore_value)` or ignore_lambda
+`filter = map(array1, lambda, nothing)`
+copy is map with identity lambda
+sort: needs it's own function
+fill: map on a dummy array: `map(array10, (int->int) 0, nothing)` min/max: map with state? no. when we process a collection of ints, output can be a collection of ints (map) or a single int (reduce). min/max: reduce what if we have these four methods: map, reduce, find, filter
+Example: We have a map of city to a list of customers: `[string:[Customer]]` we want average of customer revenue per city in a map.
+How can we do that?
+`x = getCustomerMap()`
+`y = map(x, (city, customers -> {city, average(customers, (x -> x.revenue))})`
+I can continue looking for a perfect solution for generics, OR I can just move forward with current situation.
+First option means an unkown period spending on finding something perfet.
+Second option is more pragmatic: just deal with what we already have.

+N - For generics: we can define a map of types.
+`Stack = [int: [int]]`
+`Stack = Stack & [string: [string]]`
+`f: Stack[int]`
+what if we have two types? we can have a key of type struct.
+This solution is most consistent one.
+Although we will need to define something new: hashtables whose values are types.
+Maybe they are not hashtable after all.
+Also in this case, we cannot define some general type (e.g. Stack type) and have to define separate types for each concrete type needed. we need something which is simple (no `Map of List of Pair of int and string`), consistent and minimal. solution 1: macro, so that you can generate your code.
+`MyInt = int`
+solution 2: sequence and hashtable solution 3: code generation solution 4: built-in functions
+Dynamic, highly parameterized software is harder to understand than more static software.

+N - Examples of generics usage:
+1: clone
+2: ser/deser
+3: sort an array
+4: factory
+5: join sequences
+6: Run a method periodiclly or at scheduled time
+7: a function to read one row from a database table with a specific PK
+8: matrix algebra

 ? - How can I create a channel of Customer?
 `sender = createChannel(sizeof(Customer))`
 option 1: cast